andysteel/alura-design-pattern/README.md

 - Decorator : is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

 - Composite: is a structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

+- Facade : is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

+- Proxy : is a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

+*there are some more Structural patterns